 Former captain Steph Houghton named in England’s provisional squad for Euro 2022

+Steph Houghton and Fran Kirby named in England’s provisional squad for Euro 2022

 Steph Houghton has been named in England’s provisional squad for this summer’s home European Championship.